 Why Not a Telescope?

 The first thing that springs to mind when talking about binoculars for viewing the night sky, is that this is a job usually left to the telescopes.
-So why use binoculars?
+So why use binoculars for astronomy?
 There are a few reasons:

-- A good bino is cheaper than a good telescope.
+- Good stargazing binoculars are cheaper than a good telescope.

 - An “entry-level” (read “cheap”) telescope is more likely to be a source of frustration because of inadequate clarity and focus when used at the magnification power it is supposed to provide.